theodormoroianu/ReplBug/data/results/MDEV-29494-SERIALIZABLE_result.md

  * Instruction #2:
      - Instruction:  select subq_0.c0 as c0 from (select ref_0.c_s7edob as c0 from t_dmvax as ref_0 ...
      - Transaction: conn_0
-     - Output: ERROR: Timeout for this transaction.
+     - Output: ERROR: 2013 (HY000): Lost connection to MySQL server during query
      - Executed order: Not executed
-     - Affected rows / Warnings: None / None
+     - Affected rows / Warnings: -1 / 0
  * Instruction #3:
      - Instruction:  COMMIT;
      - Transaction: conn_0
-     - Output: ERROR: Timeout for this transaction.
+     - Output: ERROR: MySQL Connection not available.
      - Executed order: Not executed
-     - Affected rows / Warnings: None / None
+     - Affected rows / Warnings: -1 / 0

  * Container logs:
    > mysqld: /server/server/sql/item.cc:10699: virtual longlong Item_type_holder::val_int(): Assertion `0' failed.
-   > 240704 13:26:09 [ERROR] mysqld got signal 6 ;
+   > 240716 17:43:14 [ERROR] mysqld got signal 6 ;
    > This could be because you hit a bug.
 It is also possible that this binary
    > or one of the libraries it was linked against is corrupt, improperly built,
    > or misconfigured.
 This error can also be caused by malfunctioning hardware.